utksi/kaya/README.md

 Tools for analyzing frequency-dependent screening in VASP calculations, particularly focused on Auger recombination in perovskite materials.

+> ℹ️ **Important:** This is more or less a test repo., so all the files are not here!

 ## Features

 - Read and parse VASP WFULL files containing screened Coulomb interaction data